Cooking Class with Local Family

 Tour Overview

-Come prepare to ground by hand using the millenary stone of pedernal as Maya civilization did over 4000 years ago and our communities still do.
+Come ready to grind by hand using the millenary pedernal stone, just as the Maya civilization did over 4,000 years ago.
+You’ll be the one crushing corn, seeds, and spices, experiencing this living tradition exactly as our communities still do today.

-Our Mayan roots are alive in every aspect of our gastronomy, there is no better way to get immerse into it than through our local families.
-We work with more than 10 families and your tour guide will take you in tuk-tuk to one of the local villages around Antigua.
-We will get to cook using traditional ingredients and utensils.
-We will cook one of the following dishes : PEPIAN, JOCON, KAK ‘IK OR VEGETARIAN.
-Once you learn the technique, you can prepare these delights from your own kitchen at home.
-Please send us the picture of your dish.
+Our Mayan roots are alive in every aspect of our gastronomy, and there is no better way to immerse yourself into it than through our local families.
+We work with more than 10 families, and your host will take you by tuk-tuk or by chicken bus to one of the villages around Antigua.
+There, you will cook using traditional ingredients and utensils.

 Itinerary